icyphy/lf-flexpret/README.md

-# Running LF on FlexPRET
+# Lingua Franca on FlexPRET
 [Lingua Franca (LF)](https://github.com/lf-lang/lingua-franca) is a polyglot coordination language featuring time as a first-class citizen.
 [FlexPRET](https://github.com/pretis/flexpret) is a 5-stage RISC-V processor with timing-predictable and repeatable execution.
 This repository explores how the high-level timing semantics and constraints at the LF level are fulfilled by FlexPRET such that hard real-time deadlines are guaranteed to be satisfied.

 ## Setup